-EMR Care should be focused on assessing the situation and initiating routine patient care to assure that the patient has a patent airway, is breathing and has a perfusing pulse as well as beginning treatment for shock.
+Emergency Medical Responder Care should be focused on assessing the situation and initiating routine patient care to assure that the patient has a patent airway, is breathing and has a perfusing pulse as well as beginning treatment for shock.

 - 1. Render initial care in accordance with the Routine Patient Care Protocol. - 2.
-Oxygen: If respiratory distress is noted, 15 LPM via NRM or if unable to tolerate the mask, 6 LPM via nasal cannula. - a.
-If no obvious respiratory distress is noted, apply a pulse ox.
-If \geq 94% and no signs/ symptoms of respiratory distress, no Oxygen is required.
-If \leq 94% apply nasal cannula at 2-6 LPM or 15 LPM via NRM as needed to raise pulse ox to >94%. - 3.
-Perform a blood glucose level test. - 4.
-Oral Glucose: If blood sugar ≤ 60mg/dL, give Oral Glucose 15g PO.
-The patient must be alert, sitting in an upright position, have good airway control and an intact gag reflex.
-Glucose tablets, high carb foods, sugary juices, etc. may be used in lieu of Oral Glucose.
+Oxygen: If respiratory distress noted, 15 LPM via NRM or 6 LPM via nasal cannula. - a.
+If no obvious respiratory distress, apply pulse ox.
+If $\ge 94\%$ and no signs/ symptoms of respiratory distress, no Oxygen is required.
+If $\le 89\%$ apply nasal cannula at 2-6 LPM.
+If unable to increase $\ge 94\%$ move to 15 LPM via NRM. - 3.
+Oral Glucose: 15g PO if the patient has a history of diabetes and has in possession a tube of Oral Glucose, is alert, is able to sit in an upright position, has good airway control and an intact gag reflex.